 There is one thing you should definitely keep in mind: If you have activated the private mode on Android, you are not really anonymous.
 Your browser does not save cookies or your history, but your provider and various web services can theoretically still see what you have done on the Internet via your IP address.

 However, there are ways and means with which you can actually roam the World Wide Web incognito.
-One possibility is the Tor browser.
+One possibility is a Tor browser.
 It redirects all surfing requests via different IP addresses.
 As a result, your own IP address remains unrecognized and you can surf the Internet anonymously.

 However, the browser is relatively slow due to this process – and that can of course spoil the surfing pleasure.